 Georgia Best Places to Retire - A Guide

 If you are thinking of retiring in Georgia, you can find the best places to retire in Georgia on this website.
-The Peach State is one of the most popular states for active adults in retirement.
+The Peach State, population just over 10 million, is one of the most popular states for active adults in retirement.
 It has a mild climate in winter and many towns and cities that cater to retirees.
-Plus plenty of the southern charm and history that is famous around the world.
+Cost of living is below average, and there is plenty of the southern charm and history that is famous around the world.
 The Wikipedia entry for Georgia has more facts.

 Bridge near Augusta, Georgia

 Active adults over 55 will find Georgia communities that will welcome them.

 You can live near the Ocean on a barrier island